sbyrnes321/audio-respiratory-droplets/README.md

 As the CDC says, the virus spreads ["through respiratory droplets produced when an infected person coughs, sneezes, or talks"](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html).
 The difference in respiratory droplets between talking and simple breathing is supposed to be [a factor of 10](https://www.erinbromage.com/post/the-risks-know-them-avoid-them).

 Now, in some situations, a cellphone microphone can easily tell that nobody is vocalizing in a room.
 So in those situations, we can raise the threshold for "exposure".
-In all other cases, we can lower the threshold to compensate.
+Conversely, a cellphone microphone might hear loud singing, shouting, coughing, etc., and can set the threshold especially low.
+With normal conversation, it could be somewhere in between.
 This will make the systems work better.

 ## Would this proposal compromise privacy?